aroberge/reeborg/dev_tools/readme_for_devel.md

 [make.bat](https://github.com/aroberge/reeborg/blob/master/make.bat)
 contains a more complete build process; this is a Windows batch file which could be easily translated into a shell script suitable for Mac/Linux.

+**Important** When running qunit tests, most often the tests for one world fails.
+However, if run in isolation, the tests pass.
+This is likely due to an async process not terminated when running the full test suite.